When is the House of the Dragon Game of Thrones spin-off on TV? What’s it about?

 Alternatively, it’s possible that the Targaryen Civil War – known as the Dance of Dragons – will be the focus of the prequel.
 EW seems to think so, though the timeline doesn’t quite line up.

-“For what it’s worth, those who have read Fire & Blood will realise it contains enough materials for a dozen shows,” Martin said.
+Thrones author George R.R.
+Martin said: “For what it’s worth, those who have read Fire & Blood will realise it contains enough materials for a dozen shows.

 “I can say that there will be dragons.
 Everyone else has said that, so why not me?”